FrankSzendzielarz/SorobanRPCSDK/docs/getting-started/installation.md

 For native applications:

 1. Download the appropriate binary from our [GitHub Releases](https://github.com/FrankSzendzielarz/SorobanRPCSDK/releases)
-2. See the tutorials for further instructions on:
+2. See the tutorials for further instructions to
-3. Load the library
+    1. Load the library
-4. Start it
+    2. Start it
-5. Create gRPC clients and invoke them.
+    3. Create gRPC clients and invoke them.

 Also see the Rust example [here](https://github.com/FrankSzendzielarz/SorobanRPCSDK/tree/main/StellarRPCSDK_Native/native_client_tests/rust_client) for examples of how to use the binary for your platform.